themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 That tells Compass we're using the Takitapart Web Framework.

-Finally, we're going to give the web-server something to show.
-We'll create a file called `index.html` in the root of your web directory, and we'll fill it with the following lines:
+Finally, we'll need to give the web-server something to show.
+Create a file called `index.html` in the root of your web directory and fill it with the following lines:

 ~~~
 <!doctype html>